 In connection with our audit, we noted that (district name) failed to comply with provisions of the (list section titles of guide in which noncompliance was identified) of the Minnesota Legal Compliance Audit Guide for School Districts, promulgated by the State Auditor pursuant to Minn.
 Stat. § 6.65, insofar as they relate to accounting matters as described in the (schedule name where findings are listed) as items (list related finding reference numbers).
-Also, in connection with our audit, nothing came to our attention that caused us to believe that (district name) failed to comply with the provisions of the contracting - bid laws, depositories of public funds and public investments, conflicts of interest, public indebtedness, claims and disbursements, miscellaneous provisions, and uniform financial accounting and reporting standards (delete sections not required to test & delete any section titles that identified reported findings) sections of the Minnesota Legal Compliance Audit Guide for School Districts, insofar as they relate to accounting matters.
+Also, in connection with our audit, nothing came to our attention that caused us to believe that (district name) failed to comply with the provisions of the contracting - bid laws, depositories of public funds and public investments, conflicts of interest, public indebtedness, claims and disbursements, miscellaneous provisions, and uniform financial accounting and reporting standards for Minnesota school districts (UFARS) (delete sections not required to test & delete any section titles that identified reported findings) sections of the Minnesota Legal Compliance Audit Guide for School Districts, insofar as they relate to accounting matters.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the District's noncompliance with the above referenced provisions, insofar as they relate to accounting matters.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the District's noncompliance with the above referenced provisions, insofar as they relate to accounting as they relate to accounting the District's noncompliance.